 The Company uses various raw materials, primarily aluminum and steel, in its manufacturing operations.
-The Transit Packaging division also uses materials derived from crude oil and natural gas, such as polyethylene and polypropylene.
+Transit Packaging also uses materials derived from crude oil and natural gas, such as polyethylene and polypropylene.
 In general, these raw materials are purchased in highly competitive, price-sensitive markets, which have historically exhibited price and demand cyclicality.
 These and other materials used in the manufacturing process have historically been available in adequate supply from multiple sources.